clojurists-together/clojuriststogether.org/content/news/2021/clojurists-together-next.md

 * **$1k-$2k funding amounts**, designed for experimental/smaller project proposals.
 Making smaller grants derisks the process, letting us make a larger number of selections, and accelerate develpment on promising experiments.
 * **$9k funding amounts**, designed for more established/larger project proposals.
 These funds can now be taken over a variable time, from 1 to 12 months.

-Additionally, all recipients will have two months notice before their funding starts so they can better plan around the fudnding.
+Additionally, all recipients will have two months notice before their funding starts so they can better plan around the funding.

 ### Long-term funding